Graduate Certificate of Health Science (Developmental Disability)

 How to apply

 Applications for the Sydney Graduate Certificate of Health Sciences (Development Disability) are made through the Faculty of Health Science.
-On-time applications for the March Semester close on the last working day of October.
+On-time applications for the March Semester close on 31 January.
 This course is not offered in the July semester intake.

 How to apply

 Overseas applicants may apply (i) directly to the Faculty of Health Sciences.
 Applications are submitted online.
-On-time applications for the March Semester close on the last working day of October.
+On-time applications for the March Semester close on the 31 January.
 This course is not offered in the July semester intake.

 Information for international students: This course does not meet the CRICOS requirements for obtaining an Australian student visa, however, international students can complete the course through a combination of online and distance modules from their home country.